gramasu000/mnist-reproduce/2-layer-nn-300hu-mse-none-4p7/README.md

-# :q
-An attempt to reproduce a particular neural network result applied on MNIST dataset.
+# MNIST 2 layer Neural Network

 ## To use